HenrikWM/NNUG_GAB2015/ASSIGNMENTS.md

 * Have an account for the [Azure-portal](http://www.windowsazure.com/) with an active subscription
 * Have [Azure Storage Explorer](https://azurestorageexplorer.codeplex.com/) (or a similar storage explorer application) for viewing Table Storage data.
 You can also use Visual Studio's Server Explorer.

+### How to start ###

+There are branches created to each assignment, including a FinalSolution-branch.
+You may start at any one you like.
+For a challenge, checkout the FinalSolution-branch and go to Assignment #4 where you will increase performance by re-implementing serialization, scaling, re-implementing storage etc.

 ### Resources ###

 #### WebJobs ####